How to Use Metaphors + Similes in Rap [With Examples]

 Exercise 2: The Cliche Killer

-Take 5 common cliche similes (“cold as ice,” “hard as a rock,” “fast as lightning,” “sharp as a knife,” “smooth as butter”) and rewrite each one with a Level 2 or Level 3 comparison.
-No time limit.
-Make each one specific to your life, your city, or your personal experience.
+Take 5 cliche similes: “cold as ice,” “hard as a rock,” “fast as lightning,” “sharp as a knife,” “smooth as butter.”
+Rewrite each one with a Level 2 or Level 3 comparison.
+Make every rewrite specific to your life, your city, or your personal experience.

 The goal is to train yourself to never accept the first comparison that comes to mind.
-The first one is always the cliche.
-The good stuff lives in the second, third, or fourth option.
+That first option is always the cliche, and the good stuff lives in your second, third, or fourth try.

 Exercise 3: The Full-Verse Extended Metaphor

 Pick one vehicle (war, cooking, sports, weather).
 Write a full 8-bar verse where every single word stays inside that vehicle’s world.
-If you accidentally use a word that breaks the image, rewrite the bar.
+If you break the image, rewrite the bar.

-This is hard.
 Most beginners can sustain an extended metaphor for 2 bars before they slip back into direct statements.
-Getting to 8 bars consistently is the benchmark that separates intermediate writers from advanced ones.
+Getting to 8 bars consistently is the marker that separates intermediate writers from advanced ones.
+For the longer-arc version, see our guide to storytelling rap.

 When Should You Use Direct Statements Instead of Figurative Language?

-Here is something that most “literary devices” guides will never tell you: sometimes a direct statement is better than any metaphor or simile.
+Most “literary devices” guides skip this part.
+Sometimes a direct statement hits harder than any metaphor or simile.

-The rule is: use metaphors and similes to SHOW something the listener has not experienced.
-Use direct statements to TELL something the listener has experienced.
+The rule is simple.
+Metaphors and similes SHOW what the listener has not experienced.
+Direct statements TELL what they have lived through.

 Frequently Asked Questions